 Now, that can be tricky to do when you are first starting out, so a useful trick is to turn on the rule of thirds grid overlay feature in your new camera.
 This will allow you to see the grid in your viewfinder so that you can position your subject along one of the lines when you are taking the photo.

 That’s it!
 Of course, you will want to expand your knowledge and learn everything you can to help you take great photos, but following these four simple steps will have you taking better images from the get-go.
 Once you have mastered these four steps you are ready to master manual mode.
+Check out Your Road Map for Mastering Your Camera to get off of AUTO and on your way to taking pictures you love.
 Enjoy your new camera!